 I’ve entitled this theme Cottage.
 I took this shot while visiting family at their cottage on a lake in New England.
 En route via boat, as their cottage is on an island, we passed this locale and I was both intrigued and somewhat delighted to see this island cottage right on the edge of the lake, so I took the photo that serves as the background for this theme.
 I made it a blue theme to compliment the blues in the sky and water.
-A getaway cottage on a lake has always exemplified summer to me and this exemplifies that.
+A getaway cottage on a lake has always exemplified summer to me. and I can’t think of a better “getaway” location.
 It can be downloaded here.

 POTA ApeCity was inspired by this shot of Ape City from the original Planet of the Apes (1968) film.
 This is our first glimpse of Ape City and I felt that this city built by apes was actually pretty cool looking and the surrounding terrain and lake certainly enhance that.
 I chose to make it the focal point of an earth-tone theme (seems to be recurring with my POTA-based themes).
 This theme can be downloaded here.